snowdreams1006/gitbook-plugin-edit-link-plus/docs/README.md

 gitbook install
 ```

-Or you can run `npm install gitbook-plugin-edit-link-plus` to install locally.
+or you can run `npm install gitbook-plugin-edit-link-plus` to install locally.

 ```bash
 npm install gitbook-plugin-edit-link-plus